 As Nashville’s plumbing services company of choice, we’ve seen countless issues with garbage disposals.
 One of the most common is people simply being unaware of what types of items garbage disposals can and can’t handle.
 Today we’ll be going over five items you should never be throwing into your disposal.

-While egg shells certainly seem like their safe to throw into the sink, there’s actually more to an egg shell than you might initially think.
+While egg shells certainly seem like they’re safe to throw into the sink, there’s actually more to an egg shell than you might initially think.
 While the shell itself is certainly no problem (it cracks and breaks down easy enough), it’s the membrane that lies just inside the shell that can cause a problem in your pipes.
 Once in your pipes, they can attach to the walls and act as a type of glue for food particles that come through, wreaking havoc over time.

 Starchy vegetables, particularly potatoes, have the potential of creating a soupy mess in your disposal.
 Over time, the high amount of starch in the potatoes can clump up and form a thick paste, clogging your disposal.
 The peels themselves might also pass through the disposal and get stuck in the pipes, creating a clog that’s particularly difficult to remove.